It's time to think about merging with technology

 Neurotechnology, law and neuroethics

 He was commissioned by the Law Society of England and Wales to write the report Neurotechnology, law and the legal profession.
-This world-first consideration of brain-computer interfaces and other forms of neurotechnology was reported by media sources around the world in over 20 countries, including reports from the BBC and The Times.
-As well as many other neurotech publications, Dr McCay is the author of the first peer-reviewed article on the challenges presented by neurotechnology for human rights in Australia.
+This world-first consideration of brain-computer interfaces and other forms of neurotechnology was reported by media sources around the world in over 20 countries, including the BBC and The Times.
+As well as many other neurotech and other publications, Dr McCay is the author of the first peer-reviewed article on the challenges presented by neurotechnology for human rights in Australia.

-He is a member of the Australian Human Rights Commission Expert Reference Group on Human Rights and Neurotechnology as well as being a member of Standards Australia’s Brain-computer Interface Committee, the Minding Rights Network, and also an Affilliate Member of Macquarie University's Ethics and Agency Research Centre
+He is also a member of Standards Australia’s Brain-computer Interface Committee, the Minding Rights Network, and an Affilliate Member of Macquarie University's Ethics and Agency Research Centre.

 Media and speaking

-He has published on the implications of developments in neurotechnology for the AI ecosystem and the regulation of AI, as well as on AI and the future of work.
-In addition to being an Associate Editor of the Journal AI & Society, for the past three years he has been a judge on Women in AI awards.
+As well as being an Associate Editor of the Journal AI & Society, he has been a judge on Women in AI awards.
 He is also a member of the Law Society of New South Wales Taskforce on AI & other tools and trends shaping the legal profession and an Affiliate of Auckland University’s Natural, Artificial, and Organisation Intelligence Institute.

 Legal practitioner and books

-Dr McCay trained as a solicitor in Scotland, practised as a commercial litigator with Baker McKenzie in Hong Kong, and has also been admitted to practice in two Australian jurisdictions.
 His first coedited book Free Will and the Law: New Perspectives is published by Routledge and his second, Neurointerventions and the Law: Regulating Human Mental Capacity is published by Oxford University Press.

-Other publications, making choices, and creative work
+Other publications, decision-making, and creative work

-Many of his publications focus on criminal law, in particular sentencing, in light of developments in behavioural genetics and neuroscience, as well how law might in the future be transformed or challenged by science and emerging technologies.
+Many of his publications focus on criminal law, in particular sentencing in light of developments in behavioural genetics and neuroscience, as well how law might in the future be transformed or challenged by science and emerging technologies.

 He has a longstanding interest in the problem of free will which intersects with his interests in both criminal law and tech, and which he has explored in creative works (fiction and photography) as well as more traditional scholarship, and non-fiction for a general audience (including creative non-fiction).